 “You are a total tease.
 It was fun at the restaurant.
 You know I’m head over heels for you.
 Do I have to beg?”

 The second we walk in, Jake attacks me, dragging me to his bedroom.
 I love it.
 There’s no holding back.
 I show him how to keep from climaxing by alternating who’s on top, switching each time the top is about to cum.
-We trade places for thirty minutes, until we both had to cum.
+We trade places for thirty minutes, until we both have to cum.
 Moaning I hold him inside, rocking on his dick until it explodes with jerks and vibrating spasms.
 I laugh, expelling his dick, shoving his face to my groin and burying myself deep within his throat.
 He bobs until I cum.
 We lay side-by-side on our backs in his large bed, panting and giggling.

 “So much for working on the score,” I laugh.